Skyriver: History

-Wireless broadband rates of 3 Mbps to 200 Mbps were marketed in Anaheim, La Habra, Garden Grove, Fullerton, Brea and Orange.
+Wireless broadband rates of 3 Mbit/s to 200 Mbit/s were marketed in Anaheim, La Habra, Garden Grove, Fullerton, Brea and Orange.

 In 2008 Skyriver acquired the assets of Nethere, Inc. In 2016, Skyriver announced the successful completion of prelaunch field trials for its new mmWave Gigabit broadband.
 In 2017, Skyriver commercially deployed 5G class Point to Multipoint (PTMP) millimeter wave (mmWave) broadband service for the business segment, leveraging millimeter wave spectrum the company had acquired previously and its patented technology for commercial grade enterprise broadband connectivity.

 Services

-Skyriver offered dedicated, symmetrical commercial broadband Internet service and VPN, scalable up to 500 Mbps throughout Southern CA. Skyriver was a business ISP that did not provide residential services.
+Skyriver offered dedicated, symmetrical commercial broadband Internet service and VPN, scalable up to 500 Mbit/s throughout Southern California.
+Skyriver was a business ISP that did not provide residential services.
 Product suite includes: Skyriver Magnitude Broadband and VPN (mmWave); Skyriver Enterprise and Skyriver Pro (fixed wireless); Event/Hospitality Bandwidth; and temporary Internet for construction sites.

 Skyriver used fixed wireless technology between mountain top and building top base stations to create a core network with a ring architecture with numerous gigabit connections to major data centers for Tier 1 peering to the Internet.
 For the core network, Skyriver utilized FCC licensed spectrum including 11 and 18 GHz for fixed wireless.
 Skyriver extended service from their core network to their customers via licensed millimeter wave spectrum (39 GHz and 31 GHz).

-Skyriver's network was wholly owned - it did not lease or utilize any of the network architecture from major telecommunication providers.
+Skyriver's network was wholly owned: it did not lease or utilize any of the network architecture from major telecommunication providers.